MysteryPancake/Houdini-Fun/NDC.md

 vector worldPos = fromNDC("/obj/cam1", ndcPos);
 ```

-Here's some fun NDC tricks you can play with.
+Here's some NDC tricks you can play with.
 [Download the HIP file!](./hips/ndcfun.hipnc?raw=true)

 ## Get the camera position